-(Tossup 14) This god married a princess who was abandoned on Naxos by Theseus, Ariadne.
+(Tossup 14) This Greek god's followers included Agave, who dismembered her son, Pentheus, with a group of other maenads.
+This god married a princess who was abandoned on Naxos by Theseus, Ariadne.
 When this god's pregnant mother, Semele (SEM-a-lee), asked to see his father in full glory, she was killed.
 This god was then sewn into Zeus's thigh.
 For the point, name this "twice-born" Greek god of divine inspiration and wine.